 The centre is established with the following objectives:

 - To sensitize the leaders of tomorrow to the social and developmental determinants and consequences of public policy on business in a democratic society.

 - To familiarize managers and administrators of the future with effective public systems management practices.

-- To disseminate research of the Centre through publications, conferences and academic events.
+- odisseminate the research of the Centre through publications, conferences and academic events.

 - The Centre was represented in a multi-institutional team which conducted an impact assessment for a project sponsored by the Ratan Tata Trust in Pune in July 2013.

 - A report on the Impact of Development Induced Displacement on Women’s Psychosocial Functioning was prepared by the Center with field data collected from the villages of Umravan and Nayi Basti alongside the Panna Tiger Reserve in Madhya Pradesh in June 2015.
 The report was submitted to the NGO Dhatri and formed one of the documents for policy recommendations.